tjanczuk/narconi/README.md

 * **Embracing HTTP**.
 The design is optimized to favor using existing HTTP protocol features instead of inventing corresponding features on top of HTTP.
 For example, favor using HTTP verbs as opposed to passing *actions* in query parameters.
 * **Core messaging concepts**.
 The design is aligned with well known core messaging concepts and semantics of a message and queue.
 We don't aspire to invent or introduce novel usage patterns or ideas.
 * **Simplicity**.
 The design is optimized for use in a broad range of clients, including browser clients.
 For example, JSON is favored over XML.
 * **Performance**.
-The design is around connection-oriented WebSocket transport which maps well to the implementation of many connection-oriented messaging protocols (AMQP, MQTT, STOMP, Kafka).
+The design focuses on connection-oriented WebSocket transport which maps well to the implementation of many connection-oriented messaging protocols (AMQP, MQTT, STOMP, Kafka).
 This enables performance optimizations related to reducing network overhead and leveraging server affinity.
 The HTTP endpoints provide a subset of WebSocket functionality for less demanding scenarios.

 ### Endpoints